The Corporate Legal System of Cyprus

 Shareholders’ agreements can be entered into and can contain provisions safeguarding minority rights.
 Any action brought under a shareholders’ agreement would be for breach of contract and against fellow shareholders or other parties to the agreement if the company is not a party.

 A Cyprus Company must have a registered office address in Cyprus and it must be filed with the Registrar of Companies.

 Board of Directors of a Cyprus Company

-The business of the Cyprus Company are managed by the Board of Directors according to rules that have been set out in the Articles of Association.
+The business of the Cyprus Company is managed by the Board of Directors according to rules that have been set out in the Articles of Association.

 A Private Limited Company may have one or more directors and a secretary, but the same person may not be a sole director and the secretary.
 However, this restriction does not apply in the case of a company with only one shareholder.

 The Directors may be either individuals or legal entities.
 Although it is not required by law that the Directors need to be residents of Cyprus, it is recommended that the majority of the Directors are residents of Cyprus in order for the Cyprus Company to claim that it has its Management and Control in Cyprus and therefore is a Cyprus Tax resident.

-The Directors of a limited company, amongst other must:
+The Directors of a limited company, amongst others, must: